apache/skywalking-python/docs/en/setup/advanced/LogReporter.md

 [kafka-fetcher](https://skywalking.apache.org/docs/main/v9.1.0/en/setup/backend/kafka-fetcher/)
 on the OAP side, and make sure Python agent config `kafka_bootstrap_servers` points to your Kafka brokers.

+**Please make sure OAP is consuming the same Kafka topic as your agent produces to, `kafka_namespace` must match OAP side configuration `plugin.kafka.namespace`**

-`log_reporter_active=True` - Enables the log reporter.
+`agent_log_reporter_active=True` - Enables the log reporter.

-`log_reporter_max_buffer_size` - The maximum queue backlog size for sending log data to backend, logs beyond this are silently dropped.
+`agent_log_reporter_max_buffer_size` - The maximum queue backlog size for sending log data to backend, logs beyond this are silently dropped.

 Alternatively, you can pass configurations through environment variables.
-Please refer to the [Environment Variables List](../Configuration.md) for the list of environment variables associated with the log reporter.
+Please refer to the [Configuration Vocabulary](../Configuration.md) for the list of environment variables associated with the log reporter.

 ## Specify a logging level
 Only the logs with a level equal to or higher than the specified will be collected and reported.